Shibusawa Eiichi: Biography

 Shibusawa was an advocate throughout his life of the idea that good ethics and business should be in harmony.
 The number of enterprises in which he was involved as founder or supporter is said to exceed five hundred, and includes Mizuho Financial Group, The 77 Bank, Tokio Marine Nichido, Imperial Hotel, Tokyo Stock Exchange, Tokyo Gas, Toyobo, Tokyu Corporation, Keihan Electric Railway, Taiheiyo Cement, Oji Paper Company, Sapporo Breweries, NYK Line, Tokyo Jinzo Hiryo (Tokyo Artificial Fertilizer Company), and the Gyeongin Railway and the Gyeongbu Railway in Korea.
 He was president of the Tokyo Chamber of Commerce.
 Moreover, he spearheaded many works for the betterment of society, and was an enthusiastic supporter of education, especially higher education in the field of business such as current Hitotsubashi University and current Tokyo Keizai University, higher education for women, and private schools.
 Shibusawa involved himself in some 600 projects related to education, social welfare and others.
 In addition, Shibusawa made efforts to promote the exchange of goods and good will across national boundaries through private-sector diplomacy.
 In 1902 he visited Germany, France and the United Kingdom.

 In 1920, Baron Shibusawa and members of the Mitsui & Company, along with other Japanese business leaders greeted the first official U.S. business delegation to visit Japan.
 This U.S. delegation was led by Frank A. Vanderlip accompanied by other US business and political leaders and some of their wives.
 These visitors included: Harry E. Benedict, Henry W. Taft, Jacob G. Shurman, Darwin Kingsley, Julian Street, Seymour L. Cromwell President of the New York Stock Exchange, Lewis L. Clark, Lyman Judson Gage, American financier and Presidential Cabinet officer, George Eastman American entrepreneur who founded the Eastman Kodak Company.
 Eiichi Shibusawa had invited these U.S. representatives to visit Japan to bridge their nations diplomatically and promote increased business and commerce.

-Shibusawa died at the age of ninety-one on November 11, 1931.
+Shibusawa died at the age of ninety-one on 11 November 1931.

+Humanitarianism during the Late Ottoman genocides

+During the period of the Late Ottoman genocides, Shibusawa chaired the Armenian Relief Committee of Japan in Tokyo, helping to save the lives of hundreds of Armenian and Greek refugees.
+Through his efforts, several Japanese newspapers published articles on the subject, spreading awareness and urging individuals to donate and assist however they could.

+Shibusawa and the Japanese people managed to gather donations totaling approximately ¥20,000 ($9,569 in 1922; inflation-adjusted roughly $200,000+ in 2026) to help Armenian and Greek victims.